Ovarian cancer is the 10th most common cancer in women with 324,000 new cases diagnosed globally each year and 930,000 women living with this cancer.

 Earlier diagnosis of ovarian cancer is needed to improve patient prognosis and survival.
-ANGLE is developing an assay for the triage of women presenting with a pelvic mass.
+ANGLE has developed an assay for the triage of women presenting with a pelvic mass.
 In combination with the current standard of care this will help clinicians better establish which women are at the highest risk of malignancy.

 Key statistics